 Send your invoice as early as possible

 Sending the invoice early will allow your client to make the necessary arrangements in order to settle the payment on time.
 The best time to bill a client is right after the purchase.
 The longer you wait after providing goods or services to send the invoice, the longer it will take you to get paid.
+Using invoicing software make this very easy.

 Discuss payment terms up front